usefathom/fathom/ROADMAP.md

 Ana Roadmap
 ===========

-This is a general draft document for thoughts and todo's.
-This has no structure.
+This is a general draft document for thoughts and todo's, without any structure to it.

 ### What's cooking?

+- Compare period totals to previous period.
+- Allow setting custom limit in table overviews.
+- Allow sorting in table overviews.
-- Add license file.
+- Choose a OS license & settle on name.
-- Get DB creds from env.
 - JS client for consuming API endpoints.
 - Envelope API responses.
-- Error handling.
-- Handle canonical URL's.
+- Track canonical URL's.
 - Show referrals.
 - Country flags.
 - Geolocate unknown IP addresses periodically.
-- Mask last 2 bits of IP address.
+- Mask last part of IP address.
-- Geo map?

 ### Key metrics